 The family progressed with the ring schooling and put trotting poles down to force Millie to watch her hooves and this helped her to become co-ordinated.
 Simple poles, a foot high were also put up to practise low jumping.
 Within six months Millie had made so much progress and was loving her new life with her new family!

 “We also did ‘Parelli style games, teaching her that plastic bags, canvas sheets and whips are good things, not things to be scared of.
 One day I came home from work to find Millie in the field with Maddie.
 She was running and jumping over a broom on top of two buckets!
 Hands free, Millie was following and jumping the broom!
 I couldn’t believe what I was seeing!
 Maddie than ran off as fast as she could down into the corner of the field and Millie cantered after throwing her head and fly-kicking in joy!
 The two of them were and are inseparable!”

-HAPPA Millie has now been with the Tidwell family for over a year and as you can see, she has made so much progress, so much so that she even went on to participate in Summer Camp at the family’s local riding club.
-Maddie and Millie did 3 of them back to back, taking part in Cross Country, Dressage, Show-Jumping and a lot of Schooling.
+Millie has made so much progress, so much so that she even went on to participate in Summer Camp at the family’s local riding club.
+Maddie and Millie did three of them back to back, taking part in Cross Country, Dressage, Show-Jumping and a lot of Schooling.
 Millie is now regularly jumping 1 metre jumps with 1m spreads and now canters beautifully.

 For the future, the family hope to have Millie involved in the local Pony Club.